StaticGenie/StaticGenie/README.md

 Simple right?

-You will need to clone this repo and run `docker-compose run sg npm install`.
+Clone this repo and run `docker-compose run sg npm install`.
 You should then be all setup and ready to go.

 # Running Commands Inside Docker

 Since everything is dockerised.
-All commands to be run through docker-compose.
-Remember to run these within the projects working directory. i.e. `cd ~/StaticGenie`.
+All commands should be run through `docker-compose`.
+Remember to run these within the projects working directory. i.e. `cd cloned-staticgenie-repo`.

 To run a command;